|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 23° 40′ 48″ N, 86° 59′ 24″ E Asansol Airfield was located near Asansol in the Paschim Bardhaman District of West Bengal State in eastern India.
 Also located near Nigah on NH 19 (Grand Trunk Road).

-On April 2, 1942 General Lewis H. Brereton, Commanding General 10th Air Force initiates bombing missions against Japanese forces in Burma from Asansol.
-Earlier in the evening, a bombing mission against the Rangoon area is aborted when B-17 piloted by Lewellyn crashed on takeoff and the other has mechanical trouble, causing the entire mission to be aborted.
-Next, on April 3, 1942 six B-17s took off from Asansol to bomb warehouses and docks at Rangoon.
+On April 2, 1942 U.S. Army Air Force (USAAF) General Lewis H. Brereton, Commanding Officer (C. O.) 10th Air Force (10th AF) initiates bombing missions from Asansol against the Japanese in Burma.
+That evening, a bombing mission against Rangoon is aborted when B-17 pilot Lewellyn crashed on takeoff and another B-17 has mechanical trouble, causing the entire mission to be aborted.
+On April 3, 1942 six B-17s took off from Asansol to bomb warehouses and docks at Rangoon.

-On April 6-7, 1942 ten DC-3's of Pan American Airways begin hauling 30,000 gallons of fuel and 500 gallons of lubricants from Calcutta to Asansol for air operations.
-This fuel, subsequently transferred via Dinjan Airfield to China, is positioned to potentially refuel Lieutenant Colonel James H Doolittle's B-25 Mitchell force after their raid on Japan.
+On April 6, 1942 and April 7, 1942 ten DC-3's of Pan American Airways begin hauling 30,000 gallons of fuel and 500 gallons of lubricants from Calcutta to Asansol for air operations.
+This fuel, subsequently transferred via Dinjan Airfield to China, is positioned to refuel B-25 Mitchells from the "Doolittle Raid" led by Colonel James H Doolittle on April 18, 1942 after bombing Japan.

 American units based at Asansol